George-R-Heath/NanoLocz/docs/localize.md

 title: Localize
 ---

-# Localize
+# Localize (In Progress)

-This section explains how to localize particles in NanoLocz.
+This section will explain how to localize particles in NanoLocz.